dimastatz/visum/docs/brief.md

 Companies struggle to use cloud resources efficiently.
 A third of cloud computing investments are being [wasted](https://techmonitor.ai/technology/cloud/cloud-spending-wasted-oracle-computing-aws-azure) according to the [Flexera](https://www.flexera.com/) survey of over 750 businesses.

 ### 2. A Visible Waste
-The whole idea of Cloud is elasticity.
+The whole idea of Cloud is [elasticity](https://en.wikipedia.org/wiki/Elasticity_(cloud_computing)).
 Cloud will provide as many resources as one requests.
 Mistakes in resource sizing, scaling in/out, keeping idle resources will result an overspending.
 This problem is well known.
 A bunch of companies provide software for financial management of cloud resources.

 ### 3. An Invisible Waste
 Application performance optimization is time-consuming and demands the highest level of expertise.
 It is done only when necessary.
 For example, expert developers invest a lot in application optimization when computing resources are limited, like in embedded systems.